Are you having trouble catching that largemouth bass? Using the best bass fishing lures can make all the difference, as does technique!

 5. Presentation

 Remember to vary your presentation if things aren’t working!
 The bass may be chasing down fast-moving prey or prefer slower-moving offerings.
 Sometimes, the lure is not the issue, rather than the speed of the retrieve.
-Be sure to change that up and see if it sparks more bites.
+Be sure to change your retrieval to see if it sparks more bites.

-By carefully considering these factors and selecting the correct fishing lure for the conditions and bass behaviour, you can vastly improve your chances of landing a trophy-size bass.
-Be sure to have a varied selection of bass lures in your tackle box and be ready to experiment with different techniques.
-As conditions change, be prepared to adjust your approach based on what the bass is telling you.
+With careful consideration, selecting the correct fishing lure for the conditions and behaviour can vastly improve your chances of landing a trophy-size bass.
+Be sure to have a variety of bass baits in your tackle box and be ready to experiment with different techniques.
+As conditions change, adjust your approach based on what the bass are telling you.

 1. Spinnerbaits